-What to charge: The amount to charge can vary between $75 and as much as $400, depending on the size of the house.
-But the most common for an average size house is around $150-$175.
+The amount to charge can vary between $100 and as much as $500+, depending on the size of the house.
+But the most common for an average size house is around $150-$250.
 What does your cleaning service charge for an average turnover cleaning?

-Some homeowners even offer their tenants the choice: pay for cleaning, or clean the home themselves.
+In the past, some homeowners have offered their guests the choice: pay for cleaning, or clean the home themselves.
 Although this seems like a very fair and flexible arrangement, the fact is that this plan is fraught with problems and can end an otherwise wonderful vacation on a sour note if the homeowner feels that the vacationer didn’t leave the home as clean as expected.
 Again, just too many opportunities for disputes.

 Here are some subtle benefits to not charging extra for cleaning:

 - First, it’s one more selling point for your rental.
-I don’t charge one, and I always feel like I clinch the deal when I assure my potential tenants that there are no additional costs at all.
+I don’t charge one, and I always feel like I clinch the deal when I assure my potential guests that, besides the tax, there are no additional costs at all.

 - It’s also one less thing for either of us to deal with.

-- And finally, providing a turn-key, thoroughly relaxing and enjoyable vacation for your tenants, without any extra fees or responsibilities, is a big part of the homeowner’s ultimate goal: to have extremely happy tenants who will love and take care of your home, write a lovely guest review when they leave, and return year after year.
+- And finally, providing a turn-key, thoroughly relaxing and enjoyable vacation for your guests, without any extra fees or responsibilities, is a big part of the homeowner’s ultimate goal: to have extremely happy guests who will love and take care of your home, write a lovely guest review when they leave, and return year after year.